Priyangshuc22/priyangshuc22/README.md

 ### Hello World!!

-I am Priyangshu Chakraborty from India, studying at student Gurucharan College.
+I am Priyangshu Chakraborty from India, studying in Gurucharan College.
 Currently I'm new to the programming world and exploring stuffs like open source, machine learning and many more.
 Will update as I learn new and exciting things.